tekgo/SvrMnu/README.md

 SvrMnu
 ======

-Mac menu item for seeing if people are playing 'Waiting for Horus'
+Mac menu item for seeing if people are playing 'Waiting for Horus' & 'Hunting Anubis'

 Uses Apple's Reachability and PortMapper classes and a modified version of [ThingM's blink(1) library](https://github.com/todbot/blink1)